South China Sea confrontation hits China-Philippines ties – DW – 08/08/2023

 "Actions like these are one of the many ways China enforces its claims in the South China Sea."

 But what has changed is the way Manila is publicizing China's aggression, Lariosa noted.
-"This approach helps counter disinformation and bolsters public awareness on the violations of Philippine sovereignty," he added.
+"This approach helps counter disinformation and bolsters public awareness on the violations of Philippine sovereignty."

 The Philippines' policy toward China has also changed markedly under President Ferdinand Marcos Jr. Under his predecessor, President Rodrigo Duterte, Manila was seen as cozying up to Beijing in the hope of boosting trade and investment.